 Whether you’re looking for the best places to admire the cherry blossoms or how to get involved with National Cherry Blossom Festival and all of its festivities from this month, it’s the perfect way to welcome spring!

-The National Gallery of Art’s seasonal favorite National Gallery Nights is returning this spring and there will be an event in March!
+The National Gallery of Art’s seasonal favorite National Gallery Night is returning for another event this March!

-On March 14, join in the fun with a “Revolutionary Women” night inspired by the National Gallery of Art’s collection of works by Elizabeth Catlett.
+On March 12, join in the fun with a “Garden Party” night inspired by spring.

 10. Ring in spring with marvelous music at the Washington National Cathedral

-Listen to voices echo throughout the Washington National Cathedral at a one-of-a-kind choral concert.
+Listen to voices echo throughout the Washington National Cathedral at one of its incredible choral concerts.

 Extend your visit with a tour of the cathedral’s grounds and stunning cherry trees, or head to one of Cathedral Heights’s many restaurants near the corner of Wisconsin Avenue and Macomb Street.